qgis/QGIS-Documentation/source/pyqgis_developer_cookbook/12_network_analysis.rst

 Now we can create builder, which will create graph.
 QgsGraphBuilder constructor takes several arguments:

-* crs — coordinate reference system to use.
+* crs --- coordinate reference system to use.
 Mandatory argument.
-* otfEnabled — use  «on the fly» reprojection or no. By default true (use OTF).
+* otfEnabled --- use "on the fly" reprojection or no. By default const:`True` (use OTF).
-* topologyTolerance — topological tolerance.
+* topologyTolerance --- topological tolerance.
 Default value is 0.
-* ellipsoidID — ellipsoid to use.
+* ellipsoidID --- ellipsoid to use.
 By default "WGS84".

 ::